 Several times my husband suggested we trade out the auger for the post-hole digger and shovels in our garage, but I would have none of it.

 Six hours later we finished the eight holes.
 I had to admit it was hard to imagine the post-hole digger and shovels taking longer than the auger had.

 And our yard looked like it had hosted a group of drunken groundhogs.

-Rita returned on Monday afternoon, after the concrete was poured.
+Rita, our contractor, returned on Monday afternoon, after the concrete was poured.
 She stared at the footings in silence.
 She took out her measuring tape and measured, still in silence.
 We saw her shake her head and mutter something under her breath.